bcgov/EPIC.conditions/batch_api_calling/README.md

 <br>

-**NOTE: You may run into rate limits that causes the script to exit before counting all the conditions in every file.
-Simply wait a few minutes and run the script again to have it continue where it left off)**
+**NOTE 1: You may run into rate limits that causes the script to exit before counting all the conditions in every file.
+Simply wait a few minutes and run the script again to have it continue where it left off.
+It will skip any PDFs that had their conditions already counted)**

+**NOTE 2: Once you run this, you should verify if the number of conditions were counted correctly for each PDF by checking CONDITION_COUNT.json**

 ## 2.
 ```